 “This is a great town for businesses, including small businesses and entrepreneurs,” Lynch said.

-“There’s quite a bit of supply issues, but we’re just trying to work through it,” said Sean Bonini with Bella Legacy Custom Homes LLC.
+“There are quite a bit of supply issues, but we’re just trying to work through it,” said Sean Bonini with Bella Legacy Custom Homes LLC.
 “We’ve started ordering materials earlier rather than later — we don’t have the luxury to pick things up last minute.
-Land is at a premium especially in North Scottsdale where a ton of people are moving.”
+The land is at a premium especially in North Scottsdale where a ton of people are moving.”